KurtKroeker/powershell/presentations/powershell_presentation_notes.md

 Get-Help is good for your code, not just pre-packaged code.

-- Love the tab key
+- Tab key

 PowerShell cmdlets do not display their arguments, and you're not using your mouse, so you can't hover over and see what's available in the PowerShell prompt.
 Use the tab key to view the available arguments and, in some cases, their possible arguments.

 Auto-complete ALL the things!

-- Love your context - $_

-You can avoid traditional for-loops by "piping" the results of one command into another.
-PowerShell gives you a powerful contextual variable $_. to reference the current item.

-`ForEach-Object` and `Where-Object`
+- Hotkeys

+Up/Down arrows - navigate previous commands
+Left arrow - accept autocomplete from history
+Ctrl + R - search history for previous commands
+Ctrl + C - cancel running command
+Display available options with Ctrl + <SPACE>

-- Love your PowerShell profile
+- Your PowerShell profile

 If you get tired of loading PS1 files whenever you want a common function available, add the functions you use the most to your Microsoft.PowerShell_profile.ps1 file.
 You might even want to put it in source control.
 Discover where it is using the $PROFILE variable.

-- Quickly find previous commands

-This is common to most CLIs, but you can navigate your previous commands using the up/down arrows

-Use Ctrl + R to search your previous commands
-Use the left arrow to accept PowerShell's predictive auto-completion

-- Love your available options with Ctrl + <SPACE>

 - Love hash tables and PSCustomObjects